 - The key difference between Form W-8BEN-E and Form W-8BEN comes down to if you are working with an entity or an individual.
 If you’re contracting with a foreign company, use Form W-8BEN-E. If you’re partnering with a foreign individual (an independent contractor or freelancer), use Form W-8BEN.
 In both cases, your international partner (be it a company or individual) is responsible for filling out the form.

 - There are five W-8 forms in total, each used for a different purpose when making foreign payments from a US company.
 The W-8BEN-E and W-8BEN are the most commonly used.

 Subject to 30% tax withholding

 US businesses may not need to withhold tax (foreign individuals may still be subject to US tax up to 30%)

 Long and complex form

 Short form closely resembling a W-9

 Low compliance risk for employee misclassification

 High compliance risk for employee misclassification

-Partnering with international companies is becoming more common and easier.
-But there are compliance hurdles that you need to overcome, including knowing which tax forms you should receive from your international partner.
+The global nature of today’s workforce increases your available talent pool but also creates complexities about the type of employees to hire and how you hire them.
+If you partner with international companies, which is becoming easier and more common, there are compliance hurdles that you need to overcome, including knowing which tax forms you should receive from your international partner.
 If you understand when and how to use IRS Form W-8BEN-E, you can avoid compliance headaches and focus on growing your business.